median-man/conways-gol/README.md

 ## Note

-This history size is unbounded.
-You will eventually run out of it if you leave the page open and playing long enough.
+The history size is unbounded.
+You will eventually use up available memory if you leave the page open and playing long enough.

 [wiki-cgol]: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life